 File Integrity Monitoring exists because change is prolific in IT environments.
 Hardware assets change.
 Software programs change.
 Configuration states change.
 Some of these modifications are authorized insofar as they occur during a patch cycle – some cause concern by their unexpected nature.

 Otherwise known as change monitoring, file integrity monitoring involves examining files and folders to see if and when they change, how they change, who changed them, and what can be done to restore those files if those modifications are unauthorized.
-As such, FIM is useful for detecting malware as well as achieving compliance.
+As such, file integrity monitoring is useful for detecting malware as well as achieving compliance.

 Today, malicious actors or insiders can cause mayhem inside your networks, changing configuration files, critical system or application files, or data … and then delete event logs to hide their tracks.